Tom-Bonnike/vscode-formatting-toggle/README.md

 ## Usage

 The extension should show up on the right side of the status bar.
-Simply click it to toggle the formatter ON and OFF.
+Simply click it to toggle the formatting settings ON and OFF.
 Alternatively, in the command palette (`CMD + SHIFT + P`), run the “Toggle Formatting” command.

+⚠️ Formatting Toggle cannot override your workspace settings.
+Consider using ignore configurations (like `.prettierignore`) instead.

-## Customisation
+## Customization

 By default, Formatting Toggle toggles the formatter for all formatting events: `formatOnPaste`, `formatOnSave` and `formatOnType`.
 To ignore one of these and leave the value that is defined in your settings unchanged, you can use the `formattingToggle.affects` setting in your editor settings (Code > Preferences > Settings).